“BIPOC Veterans: Warrior Songs Vol. 4” is currently in production.

 Black Air Force Veteran Dr. Sonny Kelly tells the story of losing his older brother, also a veteran, to suicide.
-Songwriter and music producer Steve Wallace brings Sonny’s story to life in “Beauty For These Ashes”.
-You can view the video for this song here
+Songwriter and music producer Steve Wallace brings Sonny’s story to life in “Beauty for These Ashes”.
+You can view the video for this song here.

 Black Army Special Forces Vietnam Veteran Larry Reed teamed up with Vietnam Veteran and songwriter TC Hawkins to create “God’s Arm”.
-Drumming Jazz legend Sam Belton of Milwaukee has been commissioned to perform the song in the studio with his band.

 “M”, an anonymous Mexican-American Woman Veteran, will share how the trauma of MST and the US army reneging on its promise of citizenship, prevented her from achieving her full potential.
 Warrior Songs is looking for a Latinx Woman songwriter with awareness of sexual trauma to bring M’s song to reality.